How to spend AP. Skill Rank Priority

 * 2 mins later, 10s cutscene, again every 2 min.

-* At 5 min 50 sec, small cutscene then lightning strikes for a while.
+* At 5 min 50 sec, small cutscene then lightning strikes for a while, stay near the edge when he disappears.

 Battle of Rocheste